stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

-title: Data Types, Overloading and Casting
+title: Data types, overloading and casting
 summary: Learn how how data is stored going in and coming out of the ORM and how to modify it.

-# Data Types and Casting
+# Data types and casting

 Each model in a SilverStripe [api:DataObject] will handle data at some point.
 This includes database columns such as the ones defined in a `$db` array or simply a method that returns data for the template.